srenault/sebastien-renault/posts/typescript.markdown

 My "[typescript-project-skeletons](https://github.com/srenault/typescript-project-skeletons)" repository presents two kinds of Typescript projects configuration.
 The [first one](https://github.com/srenault/typescript-project-skeletons/tree/master/no-server) is a simple static project (HTML, Typescript and CSS).
 The [second one](https://github.com/srenault/typescript-project-skeletons/tree/master/with-play) offers one valid way to intergrate Typescript code into a play framework project.
-I suggest you take a moment to understand how theses projects are organized and build.
+I suggest that you take a moment to understand how theses projects are organized and build.

 *Note: I aware of some [playframework sbt plugins](https://github.com/mumoshu/play2-typescript) that compile Typescript, but I prefer use some front technology like "grunt" to manage my "front" base code.*